danield4n13l/d3st1nys-overdrive/README.md

 * YetAnotherConfigLib 1.6.0
 * Zoomify 2.8.0

-### To Be Added:
+### To Be Added

-- ModManager - a manager using the Modrinth-database to update and download additional mods in-game.
+* ModManager - a manager using the Modrinth-database to update and download additional mods in-game.
-- BetterThirdPerson - Unlocks the 3rd person perspective, allowing anyone to freely use the camera while moving in 8 directions.
+* BetterThirdPerson - Unlocks the 3rd person perspective, allowing anyone to freely use the camera while moving in 8 directions.
+* WMCH - Where's My Chat History? is a mod that retains chat info through various sessions.
+It is highly configurable and takes up almost zero resources.